 Spitler has attended numerous advanced trainings throughout his career including certification through the Miami Valley Regional Crime Laboratory as an Evidence Technician, Advanced Homicide Investigation, Reid School of Interview and Interrogation and he has recently graduated the School of Police Staff and Command through Northwestern University in March 2006.

-Captain Moore is a 1995 National Trail High School and a 2002 graduate of the Sinclair Community College Basic Peace Officer Academy.
-After graduating from the Peace Officer Academy in 2002, Captain Moore worked for the West Alexandria Police Department as a part-time patrol officer.
+Major Moore is a 1995 National Trail High School and a 2002 graduate of the Sinclair Community College Basic Peace Officer Academy.
+After graduating from the Peace Officer Academy in 2002, Major Moore worked for the West Alexandria Police Department as a part-time patrol officer.
 In March of 2003, he became a full-time officer with the New Paris Police Department.
+Moore currently commands the Communications Division of the Sheriff’s Office, where he is responsible for day-to-day operations of the Communications / 9-1-1 Center.

-Captain Moore began his career with the Preble County Sheriff’s Office in October of 2003 and has worked as a Corrections Officer and a Deputy Sheriff.
-Captain Moore was a Deputy Sheriff assigned to the Road Patrol division for 10 years.
-During Captain Moore’s time as a Road Patrol Deputy, he became a Field Training Officer, Taser Instructor, Less Lethal Munitions Instructor, OC Instructor and Detraction Devices Instructor, as well as one of the departments Property Room custodians.
+Major Moore began his career with the Preble County Sheriff’s Office in October of 2003 and has worked as a Corrections Officer and a Deputy Sheriff.
+Major Moore was a Deputy Sheriff assigned to the Road Patrol division for 10 years.
+During Major Moore’s time as a Road Patrol Deputy, he became a Field Training Officer, Taser Instructor, Less Lethal Munitions Instructor, OC Instructor and Detraction Devices Instructor, as well as one of the departments Property Room custodians.